carlosjennings1991/Macro_Slowdown/README.md

 YoY growth rates can be erratic, so those are represented by the highly opaque red line in the background.
 The solid red line shows the 1950-2020 trendline, which is slowly decreasing.
 At first once might conclude that there is no correlation between growth rates and labor-force participation rates.

+However, that isn't quite true.
+Before women joined the work-force starting in the mid-sixties and after that process had completed by the mid-eighties economic downturns *do* correlate with decreases in the participation rate.
+For instance, the 1949, 1954, 1957, 1961, and 1971 recessions do show a dip in participation.

+Despite, the 1974-75 and early 1980's recessions being particularly severe (especially on Manufacturing), participation rates don't budge - but they don't increase either.
+Those deep recessions temporarily halt the increase in the participation rate.
+There is a reason for this, those recessions primarily affected men, leaving women who were primarily entering the service industry to continue to push up the participation rate.

 ___

 ### Real Growth Rates